 Letters were sent by well-known personalities such as Commandants Miller, Logan, Clunie, Fyans, Cotton, Gravatt and Gorman to Governors Brisbane, Darling, Bourke, Gipps and Denison.
 Also reports appear created by Surveyor Generals Oxley and Mitchell, Master Attendant John Nicholson, Doctors Cowper, Murray, Robertson, Ballow and Cannan, the Reverends John Vincent, Johannes Handt and John Gregor plus other eminent pioneers.
 Contrasting with official circulars and despatches can be found convict petitions, applications by early settlers and listings of land sales.

 This inspiring source, outlining the establishment of the colony of Queensland from its inception, has now been indexed by a State Library volunteer Christine D’Ath to provide easy access to the reels.

 For material between 1822 and December 1825, an index created by State Records of New South Wales to The Papers of the New South Wales Colonial Secretary 1788-1825 should also be consulted.
 [This index is available online at NSW State Archives and Records, or at State Library.
-The material referred to in the index is available at the family history area on level 3.]
+The material referred to in the index is available in the level 3 reading room.]

 Dr Jennifer Harrison